 If we choose not to action your request, we will explain to you the reasons for our refusal.

 Whenever you have given us your consent to use your Personal Data, you have the right to change your mind at any time and withdraw that consent.

-You can do this by filling in the Data Subject Consent Withdrawal Form and emailing this to DPO@bsava.com or post this to the Data Protection Owner, BSAVA, Woodrow House, Waterwells Business Park, 1 Telford Way, Quedgeley, Gloucestershire GL2 2AB
+You can do this by filling in the Data Subject Consent Withdrawal Form and sending this by email to DPO@bsava.com or by post to the Data Protection Owner, BSAVA, Woodrow House, Waterwells Business Park, 1 Telford Way, Quedgeley, Gloucestershire GL2 2AB.

 Where we rely on our legitimate interest

 In cases where we are processing your Personal Data on the basis of our legitimate interest, you can ask us to stop for reasons connected to your individual situation.

 We must then do so unless we believe we have a legitimate overriding reason to continue processing your Personal Data.

 Checking your identity